 Notwithstanding any other provision of this Agreement, the provisions of this Section 7(b) are conditioned upon Borrower at all times having no identity of ownership interest with either of the Master Tenant or Operator.

-8. Subject to the terms and conditions of this Agreement, the Master Lease and Sublease and all estates, rights, options, liens (whether contractual or statutory), security interests and charges therein contained or created under the Master Lease and Sublease are and shall be subject and subordinate to the lien or interest of (a) the Security Instrument on the Landlord’s interest in the Project in favor of Lender, its successors and assigns insofar as it affects the real and personal property comprising the Project, and to all renewals, modifications, consolidations, replacements and extensions thereof, and to all advances made or to be made thereunder, to the full extent of amounts secured thereby and interest thereon, (b) the Borrower Regulatory Agreement, (c) the Master Tenant Regulatory Agreement, (d) the Operator Regulatory Agreement, and (e) any security agreements entered into by Master Tenant and/or Operator relating to the Project.
+8. Subject to the terms and conditions of this Agreement, the Master Lease and Sublease and all estates, rights, options, liens (whether contractual or statutory), security interests and charges therein contained or created under the Master Lease and Sublease are and shall be subject and subordinate to the lien or interest of (a) the Security Instrument on the Landlord’s interest in the Project in favor of Lender, its successors and assigns insofar as it affects the real and personal property comprising the Project, and to all renewals, modifications, consolidations, replacements and extensions thereof, and to all advances made or to be made thereunder, to the full extent of amounts secured thereby and interest thereon, (b) the Borrower Regulatory Agreement, (c) the Master Tenant Regulatory Agreement, (d) the Operator Regulatory Agreement, and (e) any security agreements entered into by Master Tenant and/or Operator in favor of the Lender and/or HUD relating to the Project.
 The parties to the Master Lease and Sublease agree to execute and deliver to Lender and/or HUD such other instrument or instruments as the Lender and/or HUD, or their respective successors or assigns, shall reasonably request to effect and/or confirm the subordination of the Master Lease and Sublease to the lien of the Security Instrument and the above-described Regulatory Agreements and security agreements.
-Landlord and Master Tenant agree that they shall not without first obtaining the written consent of FHA Lender.
+Landlord and Master Tenant agree that they shall not take any actions to enforce any of their respective lien rights and/or security interests, if any, without first obtaining the written consent of FHA Lender.

 9. Notices.
 All notices, demands and other communications (“Notice”) under or concerning this Agreement shall be in writing.
-Each Notice shall be addressed to the intended recipients at their respective addresses set forth herein, and shall be deemed given on the earliest to occur of (1) the date when the Notice is received by the addressee; (2) the first or second Business Day after the Notice is delivered to a recognized overnight courier service, with arrangements made and payment of charges for next or second Business Day delivery, respectively; or (3) the third Business Day after the Notice is deposited in the United States mail with postage prepaid, certified mail, return receipt requested.
+Each Notice shall be addressed to the intended recipients at their respective addresses set forth herein, and shall be deemed given on the earliest to occur of (1) the date when the Notice is received by the addressee; (2) the first Business Day after the Notice is delivered to a recognized overnight courier service, with arrangements made and payment of charges for next or second Business Day delivery, respectively; or (3) the third Business Day after the Notice is deposited in the United States mail with postage prepaid, certified mail, return receipt requested.

 Any Notice hereunder shall be addressed as follows: